Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Accrued interest refers to the interest that has accumulated on a debt or financial instrument but has not yet been paid or received by the borrower or lender.
 It is an important concept in both accounting and bonds, and understanding how it works is crucial for financial analysis and decision-making.

-Accrued interest is a financial concept that's crucial to grasp.
-It's like counting the interest that's been earned or incurred but not yet received or paid.
-Imagine this: Let's say you have an interest payment due on the 20th of each month, and the month ends on the 30th.
-From the 21st to the 30th, you've actually earned interest, but you haven't received it yet.
-This unpaid interest is what we call "accrued interest."
+Imagine this: Let’s say you have an interest payment due on the 20th of each month, and the month ends on the 30th.
+From the 21st to the 30th, you’ve actually earned interest, but you haven’t received it yet.
+This unpaid interest is what we call “accrued interest.”

 Now, where it gets interesting (pun intended) is how it’s recorded.
 If your company lends money, accrued interest is counted as revenue on the income statement.
 But if you’re borrowing, it’s an expense.
 So, it can either be money you’re making or money you owe.

 Accrued interest also shows up on your balance sheet.
-Here's the deal: The part of the revenue or expense that's still waiting to be paid or collected is listed as an asset or liability.
-And because it's usually expected to be settled within a year, we often label it as a current asset or current liability.
+The part of the revenue or expense that’s still waiting to be paid or collected is listed as an asset or liability.
+And because it’s usually expected to be settled within a year, we often label it as a current asset or current liability.

 Types of accrued interest